DKorablin/Plugin.FileDomainPluginProvider/README.md

 ## Troubleshooting
 Problem: Assembly skipped with message about already loaded path.
 Cause: Identity clash (same Name/Version/PKT).
 Rename or bump version.
+Check that you don't have multiple copies (included based on different .NET versions) of the same assembly in different plugin folders.

 Problem: BadImageFormatException.
 Cause: Not a valid .NET assembly or built for incompatible architecture.